Oracle Licensing in Virtual Environments

 Can Oracle workloads on Hyper-V benefit from dedicated clusters?

-Eliminating Oracle workloads in a dedicated Hyper-V cluster can help minimize licensing costs by limiting the number of physical hosts requiring licensing.
+Eliminating Oracle workloads in a dedicated Hyper-V cluster can help minimize licensing costs by reducing the number of physical hosts that require licensing.

 Is updating Oracle licenses necessary to add servers to the Hyper-V cluster?